zvesoulis/keystoneworkshop2025/README.md

 Materials can be divided into the following categories:
 - Articles for background reading
-- Instructions for pre-session software installation
+- Instructions for pre-session software installation and prepartion
 - Session handbook
 - Slides
-- Sample data
-- Sample code
+- Sample data and code